 Healthy Steps for Young Children (Healthy Steps), managed by ICF International (formerly ICF Incorporated), was a national initiative, started with funding from the Commonwealth Fund in 1994, to augment pediatric care in order to enhance the growth and development of young children.
 Participating families received standard pediatric care along with seven other services, including up to six home visits in the first three years, a telephone line for non-emergency developmental concerns and developmental assessments.

-From 1997 to 2003, the Robert Wood Johnson Foundation (RWJF) provided funding to support operational and technical assistance to two affiliate sites of the Healthy Steps program: Advocate Health Care-Ravenswood Hospital (Chicago) and Residents Primary Care Group at Texas Children's Hospital (Houston).
+From 1997 to 2003, RWJF provided funding to support operational and technical assistance to two affiliate sites of the Healthy Steps program: Advocate Health Care-Ravenswood Hospital (Chicago) and Residents Primary Care Group at Texas Children's Hospital (Houston).

 The affiliate programs demonstrated the value of Healthy Steps in large medical centers/systems such as Advocate Health Care-Ravenswood Hospital (Chicago) and Texas Children's Hospital (Houston).

 The evaluation of the six affiliate sites showed that they Increased the amount of preventive health services children received, they improved clinicians' and families' satisfaction with pediatric care, and they added value to the pediatric practices and enriched the relationship between families and the practice.

 In 2006, with funding from the Commonwealth Fund and the Agency for Healthcare Quality and Research, researchers from Johns Hopkins University Bloomberg School of Public Health completed the evaluation of the Healthy Steps projects with matched control groups to determine whether benefits from the program were sustained two years after participation ended.

 As reported in an article entitled "Healthy Steps for Young Children Sustained Results at 5.5 Years," (Pediatrics, 120(3): e658–e668, 2007):